What it is

 this by setting

-background-image-overlay : rgba(255, 255, 255, 0.5)
+background-image-overlay : rgba(255, 255, 255, 0.5) or any other rgba color

 value you like.
 As some countries, like Germany, require